franciscoBSalgueiro/social/README.md

     social [OPTIONS]

 OPTIONS:
-    -a, --all          Show all the menus of the week -d, --day <DAY>    Shows the menu from the specified day -h, --help         Print help information
+    -a, --all          Prints all the menus of the week -d, --day <DAY>    Prints the menu from that day [possible values: seg, ter, qua, qui, sex] -h, --help         Print help information
 ```